Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 During the AVM Core Team Triage step, the following will be checked, completed and actioned by the AVM Core Team during their triage calls (which are currently twice per week):

+#### Module Proposal triage

+An issue is considered to be a module proposal if it was opened through the [module proposal template](https://aka.ms/avm/moduleproposal), and has the labels "Needs: Triage 🔍" and "Type: New Module Proposal 💡" applied to them.

+1. Add label of "Status: In Triage 🔍" to indicate you're in the process of triaging the issue.
-1. Check module proposal issue/form has been filled out correctly
+1. Check module proposal issue/form
-   - If not, they will comment back on the issue to the requestor to clarify
+   - Check the [Bicep](https://azure.github.io/Azure-Verified-Modules/indexes/bicep/) or [Terraform](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/) module indexes for the proposed module to make sure it is not already available or being worked on.
+   - Make sure the module's details are correct as per specifications - [naming](/Azure-Verified-Modules/specs/shared/#id-rmnfr1---category-naming---module-naming), [classification](/Azure-Verified-Modules/specs/shared/module-classifications/) (resource/pattern) etc.
+   - Check if the requestor is a Microsoft FTE
+   - If there's any additional clarification needed, contact the requestor through comments (using their GH handle) or internal channels - for Microsoft FTEs only - (looking them up by their name).
+Either way, make sure you capture any decisions regarding the module in the comments section.
+   - Make adjustments to the module's name/classification as needed.
 2. Apply relevant additional labels
-3. Check module is correct as per specifications - [naming](/Azure-Verified-Modules/specs/shared/#id-rmnfr1---category-naming---module-naming), [classification](/Azure-Verified-Modules/specs/shared/module-classifications/) (resource/pattern) etc.
-4. Check module isn't to be [migrated from an existing initiative](/Azure-Verified-Modules/faq/#what-is-happening-to-existing-initiatives-like-carml-and-tfvm)
-5. Check module isn't a duplicate in development already
+    - Language: "" or ""
+    - Module type (resource/pattern): "" or ""

+##### Requestor doesn't want to / can't be module owner

+- If the requester didn't indicate they want to / can't become a module owner, assign the label of "Status: Looking for owners"
+- If requestor is interested in becoming a module owner, but is not a Microsoft FTE, the AVM core team will try to find a Microsoft FTE to be the module owner whom the requester can collaborate with.

+1. Move the issue to the "Looking for owners" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) project board.
+2. Find module owners - if not proposed in module proposal OR original person/s proposed to be module owners, do not wan't or cannot be owners of the module:
+   - Move the issue into "Looking for owners" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
-6. Add the relevant "Language ..." label to the issue
+   - Add the "Needs: Module Owner 📣" label to the issue
+   - Try to find owner from AVM communities or await a module owner to comment and propose themselves on the proposal issue
+     - When a new owner is potentially identified, continue with the steps described [below](#requestor-wants-to-become-module-owner)

+##### Requestor wants to become module owner

+If the requestor indicated they want to become an owner, don't assign the "Status: Owners Identified" label yet as first you need to confirm that they understand the implications of becoming the owner.

-7. Clarify module owners roles and responsibilities - if proposed in module proposal:
+1. Clarify module owners roles and responsibilities - if proposed in module proposal:
-   - Check they are a Microsoft FTE
    - Clarify they understand and accept what "module ownership" means by replying in a comment to the requestor/proposed owner:

-{{< expand "Standard AVM Core Team Reply to Proposed Module Owners" "expand/collapse" >}}
+{{< expand "➕ Standard AVM Core Team Reply to Proposed Module Owners" "expand/collapse" >}}
 ```text
 Hi @{requestor/proposed owner's GitHub alias},